 Words: Katie Gartland

-Lockdown Part Deux: Cruise Control is going to be tough for everyone, especially businesses.
+This year has been tough for everyone, including small businesses.
 That’s why at District we’re making a special effort this winter to support Irish businesses and shop local.
-We have been working on our Lockdown Index of businesses you can support throughout this extra miserable November.
+We have been working on our Shop Irish Index of businesses you can support throughout the Christmas months.
 To that end, we have put together a list of gorgeous Irish brands and businesses to make sure we all shop Irish this Christmas.

 Ilk are a new clothing brand based in Dundalk.
 They value sustainability and ensure all of their clothes are ethically designed and produced. ilk just launched a gorge brand new shirt called the Miwa, perfect for layering.